gnuton/asuswrt-merlin.ng/README.md

 ## How can I build Asus Merlin for DSL-AC68U or other routers by myself?
 TODO

-## Hey man the code is not up-to-date, how can I do it by myself?
+## Hey man the code is not up-to-date, how can I update it by myself?
 In case I have not done it yet, ping me or just please feel free to do it and send me a PR.

-BTW Here are the steps to perform this action:
+BTW Here are the steps to update the merlin upstream code and the GPL pre-builds and files:
-1. Merge the Merlin.ng mainline in the dsl-ac68u branch
+1. Merge the Merlin.ng mainline in the dsl-ac68u branch using git
 2. Download the latest DSL-AC68U firmware from https://www.asus.com/Networking/DSLAC68U/HelpDesk_Download/
 3. uncompress it
 4. cd dir_where_asuswrt_gpl_code_is